-Explore admission requirements for students who have never registered for classes as a degree seeking student at any of the University of Minnesota campuses.
+Learn about transferring to the College of Biological Sciences for students who have never registered for classes as a degree-seeking student at any of the University of Minnesota campuses.

 The College of Biological Sciences (CBS) admits qualified students to all of its majors.
 Admission is competitive and based on an overall assessment of the applicant’s academic record and potential for success as presented in the application materials.
-Courses listed below are viewed as important evidence of preparation and are required for entry.
+Courses listed below are required for entry.

-- One semester of calculus (equivalent to MATH 1271)
+- Calculus I (equivalent to MATH 1271)

 Completed applications must be received by February 1 (priority) to guarantee review.
-The College will continue accepting applications until our spaces are filled but no later than June 1.
-CBS only admits external transfer students for the Fall semester.
+The College will continue accepting applications until all spaces are filled but no later than June 1.
+CBS only admits students transferring from outside of the University of Minnesota for the Fall semester.

 Review and complete all items on the Transfer Application Checklist, located on the University of Minnesota Office of Admissions website.